No Idle Hands: A Farm Photo Essay

 For all the farmers out there who don’t know what a three-day weekend is, this one’s for you.

 For organic farmers who believe that grass is the best food a cow can get, making hay is a routine as common as Saturday morning brunch in the city.
-Crystal Klaphake smiles while working with her siblings to send the hay up to barn hayloft for the coming winter on their Minnesota dairy farm.
+Crystal Klaphake smiles while working with her siblings to send the hay up to the barn hayloft for the coming winter on their Minnesota dairy farm.

 Her father, Neal Klaphake, takes the hay bales off the track and stacks them with a strategy all his own.
 It isn’t quite like Tetris since every shape is different.